 Ten years ago the concept of user-generated content (UGC) was hardly a blip on the radar for most tourism marketers.
 Today, it is an essential part of the marketing mix and arguably far more powerful than it's advertising cousin.

 Dan Holowack was well ahead of the curve when it came to comprehending the pending importance of UGC in tourism.
 He is a futurist who saw the inevitable and predicted the powerful role that user-generated content would play in the tourism consumer’s buyer decision process.

-Dan is a champion of UGC, peer-validated information and stories and, now more than ever, sees a ‘new normal’ emerging that will change the way we build, run, manage, deliver and capitalise on tourism.
+Dan is a champion of UGC, peer-validated information and stories and, now more than ever, sees a ‘new normal’ emerging that will change the way we build, run, manage, deliver and capitalize on tourism.

-“As we are moving through this crisis, we have to recognise that the changes we're seeing will change our futures forever,” says Dan.
+“As we are moving through this crisis, we have to recognize that the changes we're seeing will change our futures forever,” says Dan.
 “In many ways, it is going to accelerate change and perhaps even compress the amount of change that we would have seen over the next 3-5 years into the next year or 18 months.
 I think that consumer expectations are rapidly changing through this.”

 will change our futures forever”

 He sees that in a very short time the consumer has come to demand much, much more from digital.
 “We've been sheltering in our homes, and we've been online, we've been communicating with businesses a lot more through Instagram and direct messaging.
 We've been watching more and more content online.”
 Now more than ever, we expect everything -- every service or product, every experience, every outing and every kind of entertainment -- to start with a digital experience.

 The consumer is us, and yes, we are going to demand more from our content from here on in, tourism included.